k21971/CrecelleHack/doc/variantfixes.md

   corresponding to a monster now not only transforms the skull into a skull helm, but harmonizes that helm with the monster's associated harmonies.
+- Remove obscure ordering system for determining whether a harmony is active.

 ## Monsters
 - Slightly increase chance of random spawns of unique monsters.